 What Can Go Wrong When Spouses Agree to Sell Property?

 For anyone who just rolled their eyes, snorted, scoffed, smiled, or nodded; below is a checklist of example provisions to include in any stipulation, order, or judgment for the sale of community real property in a California dissolution or legal separation proceeding.
 The entirety of this agreement can also be included in any marital settlement agreement.
-The sample provisions were drafted by Colleen Sparks, a California divorce attorney.
+The sample provisions were drafted by Colleen Talkov, a California divorce attorney.